 That is the good part.
 The lungs are an immediate and powerful way to get oxygen into the blood, but there is a downside.
 Inhaling is another way to quickly get other things into the blood as well.
 We know about asthma inhalers that deliver medication to relieve an asthma attack.

 As you can see from the chart, many particles do not have easy access to the lungs or the bloodstream.
 PM 10 are the size of dust, dirt, and pollen.
 These are mostly filtered by the nose.
 PM 2.5 is the range of mold spores and can trigger reactions in people.

 PM1 is considered very fine particles that not only enter the lungs but are able to easily enter the bloodstream.
 This is yet another reason that the indoor air quality is part of the IAQ evaluation.
 We can raise a great deal of concern over the VOCs. toxins, and pollutants in the indoor air, but the particles are another area of health concern.

-If certain types of mold are in the building, it will produce produce mold spores, which is a health issue.
+If certain types of mold are in the building, it will produce mold spores, which is a health issue.
 Some mold types will produce mycotoxins, which are as seen in the work, a toxin.
 The very bad news is that mycotoxins are in the very fine category and will pass into the bloodstream.
-The health threat for mycotoxins are high and immediate.
+The health threats for mycotoxins are high and immediate.

 This is why the IAQ investigation needs a particle meter test as badly as anything other types of test.